Duke Ambassadors: Student band leaders at Duke University

 Leftwich's ambition and success encouraged numerous students to form their own musical groups in the 1930s, including Johnny Long and the Duke Collegians (founded in 1931), Nick "the Crooning Half-back" Laney and his Blue Devil Orchestra (founded in 1932), Sonny Burke and The Duke Ambassadors (founded in 1934), and Les Brown and His Blue Devils (founded in 1933).
-The Ambassadors were the longest-lasting group of the four, continuing at Duke from 1934 until 1964, with only a brief war-related sabbatical from 1943 to 1946.
+The Ambassadors were the longest-lasting group of the four, continuing at Duke from 1934 until 1964, with a brief war-related sabbatical from 1943 to 1946.
 Other bands formed at Duke during this period were Swing Kings, Blue Dukes, Blue Imps, Grand Dukes, and the D-Men.

 The Duke Collegians, under Johnny Long's direction, was considered by many to be the south's leading collegiate orchestra.
 Long, a violinist and band leader, achieved professional musical success after graduating from Duke through forming and leading The Johnny Long Orchestra.
 The group initially recorded for Vocalion Records, performing the hit "Just Like That" in 1937.
 Later in the 1930s, the band signed with Decca Records, for whom they recorded hits such as "In a Shanty in Old Shanty Town", which sold over one million copies, "My Dreams Are Getting Better All the Time", and "Poor Butterfly".
-Long continued to lead the band until the 1960s, when he was forced to retire due to poor health.
+Long continued to lead the band until his retirements in the 1960s.

 Nick Laney and His Blue Devil Orchestra played regularly on Duke's campus and throughout North Carolina in the early 1930s.
 One of the band's most significant accomplishments was its selection from over 150 college bands to play with Guy Lombardo at the Roosevelt Hotel in New York City during the winter break of 1932–33.
 Previously, during a summer tour in the northeast in 1932, the band had met an up-and-coming saxophone player by the name of Les Brown.
 As Brown later recalled the meeting, "In the summer of 1932, I had the good fortune to meet Nick Laney and The Duke Blue Devils in Boston...
 Although I was headed for the University of Pennsylvania, Nick encouraged me to join his dance band on tenor sax.
 I did, and spent four wonderful years at Duke."